JWhist/Contact-Manager/README.md

 # Contact-Manager

-Launch School exercise, back end API endpoints provided and we had to construct the front end...
+Launch School exercise, back end API endpoints provided and we had to construct the front end.